 3. Hands Neatly in Front, Below the Waist

-Clasp your hands lightly below the waist in any situation where you need to appear attentive over extended periods.
+Clasp your hands lightly below the waist for photos or in situations where you need to appear attentive over extended periods.

 This was my go-to when I waited tables back in the day.

-A formal yet relaxed posture, it’s suitable for most situations, and more comfortable for the modern man than keeping his hands behind his back.
+A formal yet relaxed posture, it’s more comfortable for the modern man than keeping his hands behind his back.

 4. Hold an Object

 This is mainly for presentations and seminars.
-But whether you put your hands in your pockets depends on who is present.
-If your CEO is in the room, you’ll probably avoid it.
+You could put your hands in your pockets, but whether you actually would depends on who is present.
+If your CEO is in the room, you may feel compelled not to.

 Let’s suppose this is the case.
-Then the simplest way to occupy the hands is to give them a job.
+Then the simplest way to occupy your hands is to give them a job.

 Holding a pen, a pointer, or a clicker is practical and avoids not only the dilemma of idle hands; a prop can make you feel more confident.
 Pick up a pen and try it right now.
 Why do you think singers hold a microphone?
 They could just as easily leave it on the stand.